Obafemi Martins: Shanghai Shenhua

 On 18 February 2016, Martins was signed for Chinese Super League side Shanghai Shenhua.
 On 15 May 2016, he scored his first goal with Shanghai as a late substitute in a 5–1 win over Guangzhou R&F. Martins scored the only goal in the first leg of the 2017 Chinese FA Cup final and scored a spectacular goal in the second.
 Although their opponents, Shanghai SIPG, won the second leg 3–2, Shanghai Shenhua won the trophy on away goals.

 On 31 March 2018, Martins scored his first hat-trick for Shenhua in a 4–2 home win against Hebei China Fortune.
 However, he suffered a partial rupture of tendon of quadriceps femoris at his right knee in the fifth group stage match of 2018 AFC Champions League against Kashima Antlers on 3 April 2018, which ruled him out for at least six months.
 On 1 June 2018 it was announced that Martins had been waived from Shenhua.

 He suffered a torn hamstring in May 2019, and in November 2019 said that he was seeking a new club following his recovery from injury.

 Return to Shanghai Shenhua

-On 15 July 2020, it was announced that Martins returned to Chinese Super League side Shanghai Shenhua.
+On 15 July 2020, it was announced that Martins had returned to Chinese Super League side Shanghai Shenhua.